 - emerging occupations, such as Data Scientist

-For more information on using the ANZSCO for your visa application, take a look at this article.
+For a how-to on using the ANZSCO for your visa application, take a look here.

 The information provided in this article or anywhere on this website is of a general nature, it does not relate to your specific circumstance.
 This general information must not be used to form any assessment or opinion on individual visa eligibility.
 For an individual assessment you must contact us for a consultation session to confirm if you are eligible for any visa.